 However, I will mention that minimalism and simple living can provide some great benefits and can improve some areas of your life.
-Check out this post: 10 Simple Ways Minimalism can Stop Depression and Anxiety.

 I think it’s important to make this point because minimalism and simple living can do a lot for you and can even help you feel more at peace and happy with life, but just remember that it can’t solve “everything”.

 What is The Hardest Thing About Being a Minimalist?

 One of the hardest parts about living a minimalist lifestyle is the fact that it’s easier than ever to buy things and accumulate more junk in your life!
 Another one of the many minimalist misconceptions could be the fact that being a minimalist and sustaining it is easy.